xanderdunn/BlueSteel/README.md

 Finally, you’ll need to [integrate BlueSteel into your project](https://github.com/gilt/BlueSteel/blob/master/INTEGRATION.md) in order to use [the API](https://rawgit.com/gilt/BlueSteel/master/Documentation/API/index.html) it provides.

-Once successfully integrated, just add the following `import` statement to any Swift file where you want to use BlueSteel:
+Once successfully integrated, just add the following statement to any Swift file where you want to use BlueSteel:

 ```swift
 import BlueSteel
 ```

 See [the Integration document](https://github.com/gilt/BlueSteel/blob/master/INTEGRATION.md) for additional details on integrating BlueSteel into your project.

 ### API documentation